curityio/chatgpt-example-app/README.md

 The MCP Server calls the API Server.
 Its URL can be configured in [mcp-server/config.json](mcp-server/config.json).

+> to run the MCP server using stdio transport, use `npm run start:stdio -w mcp-server`.

 ### web

 The frontend is served by the mcp-server (as it would in a real ChatGPT app as a MCP Resource).